apache/qpid-jms/qpid-jms-docs/Configuration.md

 + **jms.prefetchPolicy.durableTopicPrefetch** defaults to 1000
 + **jms.prefetchPolicy.all** used to set all prefetch values at once.

+The RedeliveryPolicy controls how redelivered messages are handled on the client.

++ **jms.redeliveryPolicy.maxRedeliveries** controls when an incoming message is rejected based on the number of times it has been redelivered, the default value is (-1) disabled.
+A value of zero would indicate no message redeliveries are accepted, a value of five would allow a message to be redelivered five times, etc.

 ### TCP Transport Configuration options

 When connected to a remote using plain TCP these options configure the behaviour of the underlying socket.
 These options are appended to the connection URI along with the other configuration options, for example: